-The Council has adopted the Tree Assured safety procedure (TreeWorks (West Wales) Ltd 2014 (See Flow chart in Appendix 2).
-This procedure includes using a robust survey method that identifies tree safety issues at individual sites, which can be applied to all sites with trees that are managed by CCC.
-At each site each individual tree will be visually assessed.
-Any tree with a visible defect in condition, that may have implications for tree safety, generates an entry in the recording system.
+The Council has adopted the Tree Assured safety procedure (TreeWorks (West Wales) Ltd 2014 (See Flow Chart in Appendix 2).
+This procedure includes using a robust inspection method that identifies tree safety issues at individual sites managed by CCC.
+At each site individual trees will be visually assessed from the ground using the Visual Tree Assessment (VTA) method, see Arboricultural Terms in Appendix 1.
+Any tree with a visible defect, physical or biological, that may have implications for tree safety, generates an entry in the recording system.
 That tree is then numbered, plotted on a GIS and the defect described, usually with annotated photographs.
-Consideration is also made of the level of risk and the likely targets should the tree fail e.g. a branch fall.
-An assessment is then made as to whether an intervention is required, e.g. removal of a branch, and if so, within in what time scale.
-The survey will also identify how frequently the site should be re-visited for repeat surveys, usually every 2-5 years depending on site characteristics.
-Trees that do not show any defects are not entered into the recording system.
-All CCC managed sites with trees present should be surveyed according to this procedure with the selection of sites for survey prioritised according to the level of risk trees on the site could present to members of the public and CCC employees.
-The premises responsible person (PRP) is responsible for ensuring that tree surveys are carried out in a timely manner on all relevant properties.
-Who carries out the surveys, and how frequently?
+Consideration is also made of the level of risk and the likely targets should the tree fail e.g. a branch falling onto a bench.
+An assessment is then made as to whether an intervention is required, e.g. removal of a branch or bench, and if so, within what time scale.
+A risk v benefit assessment is also carried out so consideration is given to the benefits a tree may provide.
+The inspection will also identify how frequently the site should be re-visited for repeat inspections, usually every 18 months - 5 years depending on site characteristics.